 Fulfillment and stock management capability in OpenLMIS increase supply chain managers’ access to quality, real-time data on stock availability.

-The vaccine module for OpenLMIS includes comprehensive vaccine management from inventory status, needs calculation, support for mixed supply chains, and stock management, thereby ensuring that potent, stable vaccines are delivered to children and those who need them most.
-The vaccine module is set to be released in version 3.3, and includes:
+Features in OpenLMIS to manage vaccines include inventory status, needs calculation, cold chain equipment management, and stock management, thereby ensuring that potent, stable vaccines are delivered to children and those who need them most.

 Ensuring children get the potent vaccines they need through better data management.